 A Fully Integrated Digital Solution

-In addition to the selfCheck kiosks and RFID conversion, Auburn also transferred its digital collection to cloudLibrary, bibliotheca’s fully integrated digital library platform.
+In addition to the selfCheck kiosks and RFID conversion, Auburn also transferred its digital collection to cloudLibrary content, Bibliotheca’s fully integrated digital library platform.
 “We wanted something that would integrate with the selfCheck kiosks within our library, and we wanted an interface that was easier to use.
 For us, cloudLibrary hit all of those notes,” says Warren.

-The library began by setting up a few staff members with test accounts to the cloudLibrary.
+The library began by setting up a few staff members with cloudLibrary test accounts.
 The response was unanimous.
 Everyone wanted the platform up and running as soon as possible.
-Warren attributes cloudLibrary’s popularity to its ease of use and integration into other library platforms.
-While other digital vendors often require patrons to create a separate login account and navigate to outside sites to check out digital materials, cloudLibrary simplifies all that with a one-time login and makes it possible to checkout materials without leaving the library’s catalog or the cloudLibrary apps.
+Warren attributes cloudLibrary’s popularity to its ease of use and integration with other library platforms.
+While other digital vendors often require patrons to create a separate login account and navigate to outside sites to check out digital materials, cloudLibrary simplifies all that with a one-time login and makes it possible to checkout materials without leaving the library’s catalog or the cloudLibrary app.

 Warren was initially concerned that patrons would object to the fact that cloudLibrary™ is not compatible with standard Kindle e-readers, but even that has turned out to be a non-issue.
 He says, “Almost everyone has more than one device.
 Our patrons understand that they can use their phones, iPads, tablets, and other e-readers to access their materials.
 Personally, I’m always downloading audiobooks to listen to at the gym or in my car.
 I’ve definitely used it more than I’ve ever used any other digital library application.
 It sounds like hyperbole, but it’s true.”